Ayurveda Detox Tea

 • Sleep: I aim for 7-9 hours nightly to recharge. 😴

 Sarah, a 35-year-old marketer, turned things around with this tea.
-Bloated and tired before, daily CCF tea eased her puffiness and boosted energy in a week.
+Bloated and tired before, daily cumin–coriander–fennel tea eased her puffiness and supported her energy within a week.
 With warm meals and evening walks, she says, “This tea’s my anchor.
 It’s a small step that’s lifted my digestion and energy so much.”

 Frequently Asked Questions